cloudmesh-community/book/chapters/doc/overview-2.md

 The best way to start with a document is our template at

 [\[E:Documentation.1\]]{#E:Documentation.1 label="E:Documentation.1"}
-Watch the three lectures about How to write a paper, ShareLaTeX, and jabref.
+Watch the three lectures about How to write a paper, Overleaf, and jabref.